rkzn/open-api-docs/docs/symbol-data.md

 You can get the historical tick price data from API, to get the tick data follow these steps:

  1. Create a [ProtoOAGetTickDataReq](../messages/#protooagettickdatareq) message
- 2. You have to fill the message fields with the trading account ID, symbol ID, type (bid/ask), and from/to timestamps, which are in Unix time milliseconds, the timestampes are subject to some limitations that you can find on message reference table
+ 2. You have to fill the message fields with the trading account ID, symbol ID, type (bid/ask), and from/to timestamps, which are in Unix time milliseconds, the timestamps are subject to some limitations that you can find on message reference table
  3. Send the message, and you will receive a [ProtoOAGetTickDataRes](../messages/#protooagettickdatares) message, which will contain the historical data on its tickData field
  4. Transform the data from relative format to actual price format, to do that you have to divide each tick by 100000, round the result to symbol digits
  5. Now you have the historical tick data for your requested time period, there is an "hasMore" boolean field on ProtoOAGetTickDataRes, use it to check if there are more data than the amount returned